Identity and Access Management in Amazon Web Services (AWS)

 3. Limit the use of access keys.

-Access keys can be enabled for user accounts and a common use case is when utilizing an application to access an AWS resource interactively (ex: S3 bucket reader).
+Access keys can be enabled for user accounts, and a common use case is when utilizing an application to access an AWS resource interactively (ex, S3 bucket reader).
 Any access key assigned to a user account should be rotated every 90 days and revoked once the use cases are no longer valid.

 PROTIP – Identity System Integration

 Integrate your company’s federated identity system with AWS.
 Most of today’s options for federated identity can be integrated with AWS as an identity provider.
-This allows for you to provide console access to employees through your existing identity system and reduces the number of user credentials you have to create directly in AWS.
+This allows you to provide console access to employees through your existing identity system and reduces the number of user credentials you have to create directly in AWS.

 Service